 7. Give them room to talk

-It also helps to ask open-ended questions.
-This can encourage your otherwise reserved partner to speak out and share their thoughts with you.
 If you are in a relationship with an extreme introvert, you need to know this.
-And if you do end up in a conflict with each other, remember to follow some fair fighting rules.
+And if you do end up in a conflict with each other, do not forget to abide by some fair fighting rules.

 8. Don’t push for a response

 Introverts take their time to mull over things and analyze them before making up their mind on a matter.
-No matter how big or small the topic.
 You may be discussing whether to get pizza or Chinese for dinner or contemplating a big life decision such as moving in together.
 If your partner says “let me think about it”, give them the time to think and respond.

 If you push them for an answer or take offense at their lack of readiness to respond, they may withdraw completely.
 In such situations, it can seem like dating an introvert is hard.
-But you have to understand where they’re coming from to not let these natural personality traits becoming a sore point in the relationship.
-After all, they probably find it hard to date an extrovert as well.
+But you have to understand where they’re coming from to not let these natural personality traits become a sore point in the relationship.
+After all, dating as an introvert is hard too.

 9. Steer clear of sensitive topics

-Instead, focus on creating a connection strong enough for them to let you in and share their darkest, deepest thoughts with you.
-This does not mean that your feelings about wanting to know more about them do not matter.
+Instead, focus on creating a connection strong enough for them to let you in.
+This does not mean that your curiosity does not matter.
 But remind yourself to approach some subjects with care.
 Communicate clearly what you want to know and why.
 Give them time to respond, and accept gracefully if they don’t want to open up yet.

 10. Pick the right moment for important conversations